-I am a Rifleman is a touring exhibition, coming to us from The Rifles Collection in Winchester.
-The exhibition will tell the extraordinary story of Britain’s largest infantry Regiment; The Rifles.
+Visit the I am a Rifleman touring exhibition and discover the extraordinary story of soldiers from Britain’s largest infantry Regiment, The Rifles.

-The phrase ‘I am a Rifleman’ is used uniquely by The Rifles, and means that the soldier is a member of this Regiment alone.
-It is used by all members of the Regiment, from a senior officer to a new recruit, to show their loyalty, pride and comradery to The Rifles.
-It is a point of pride to say ‘I am a Rifleman’.
+The phrase ‘I am a Rifleman’ is used by all members of the Regiment, from a senior officer to a new recruit, to show their loyalty, pride and comradery to The Rifles.
 Twelve individual stories in the exhibition feature Riflemen from all different ranks and backgrounds, ranging from medal recipients to injured soldiers.
 Highlights of the exhibition include a watch from an incident with a Conspicuous Gallantry Cross recipient, the body armour of a Military Cross recipient and the personal photographs from an injured Rifleman on his road to recovery.

 Bodmin Keep is the first venue in the exhibition’s tour and will host I am a Rifleman until the 12th of July.
 Visitors will be able to trace the lineage of The Rifles Regiment back through the museum’s displays, including collections of The Light Infantry, The Duke of Cornwall’s Light Infantry, and objects dating all the way back to the Cornish branch of the regiment’s formation in 1702 as Fox’s Marines.

 The exhibition, which comes from The Rifles Collection, the Regimental Museum of The Rifles, based in Winchester, will carry on touring around the UK until December 2019.